cheeseblubber/browserstate/typescript/README.md

 - `userId`: User identifier for organizing storage
 - `storageType`: Type of storage to use ('local', 's3', or 'gcs')
 - `autoCleanup`: Whether to automatically clean up temporary files on process exit (default: true)
+- `useEfficientSync`: Whether to use efficient synchronization to speed up uploads/downloads (default: false)
+- `syncOptions`: Additional options for efficient synchronization
+  - `metadataStorage`: Where to store metadata - 'local' or 'cloud' (default: 'local')
+  - `metadataUpdateInterval`: Seconds between metadata updates when using cloud storage (default: 0 - update on every operation)
+  - `localMetadataPath`: Custom path for local metadata storage (default: '~/.browserstate-metadata')
 - `localOptions`: Options for local storage
   - `storagePath`: Local storage directory path
 - `s3Options`: Options for AWS S3 storage